sharonjolly/News-Sentiment-Analysis-Visualization-Pipeline-AWS-/README.md

 AWS EventBridge is configured to trigger the Lambda function every 5 minutes.
 This ensures the system continuously pulls fresh news data without any manual intervention, enabling real-time sentiment updates.

 # 4. Amazon S3 – Raw Data Storage
 Each news article is also saved in its raw format to an S3 bucket.
 These files are stored in JSON format and serve as a backup or source for batch reprocessing.
-This ensures no data is lost and enables reproducibility.
+This ensures no data is lost.

  # a).files in S3 Bucket
 ![4 0](https://github.com/user-attachments/assets/98417b94-d6dd-4e97-b71f-af87ae4c62f4)